 How to Use Fabric and Flowers to Make a Spring Wreath

-Can you make more than one spring wreath to adorn your home for the season?
+Would you like a pretty spring wreath to adorn your home for the season?
 Of course!
 In addition to your front door, other spaces are perfect for displaying a beautiful spring wreath.
 I am here to share how to use fabric and flowers in a spring wreath.

 Since I recently made a beautiful garden-style floral wreath for our front door, I needed another wreath that would grace the mirror in our entry.

-When I decided to update a wreath that I made last year, I wasn’t sure what I was going to do with it.
+I decided to update a wreath that I made last year, but I wasn’t sure what to do with it.
 Then I saw another spring wreath using fabric scraps and I knew exactly how to recycle last year’s wreath.

-You’ll see that this pretty DIY spring wreath proclaims the new seasons with a burst of color and pattern in the flowers and the fabric.
+You’ll see that this pretty DIY spring wreath proclaims the new season with a burst of color and pattern in the flowers and the fabric.

 This project was not just about adorning our entry, but also about continuing the essence of spring from the front door and into our home.